sweco-dkhmaa/figma-sync/README.md

 | FIGMA_FILE_ID_PLACEHOLDER | The placeholder from `FIGMA_VARIABLE_API_URL` used to search and replace with `FIGMA_FILE_ID` |

 ### Scripts
+Start by running `yarn install` before any scripts is executed.

 Currently the project has 1 script:
 | Script | Description |